Looking Backward: Retrospective Backward Synthesis for Goal-Conditioned GFlowNets: Proposed Method: Retrospective Backward Synthesis

 While our proposed method can effectively improve the training of GC-GFlowNets, it may still face challenges when dealing with extremely large-scale state spaces, e.g., antimicrobial peptides generation~\citep{tb} with $20^{50}$ possible states.
 To further improve its scalability, we propose a hierarchical approach for RBS that decomposes the task into low-level sub-tasks that are easier to complete.
 Detailed descriptions for how we realize hierarchical decomposition for RBS can be found in Appendix~\ref{appendix:subgoal} due to space limitation.

-\textbf{Empirical Validation} Fig.~\ref{fig:set_example} compares RBS and GC-GFN with HER~\citep{her} in the set generation task with increasing set sizes.
-The result demonstrates that our RBS approach can scale up to problems with large set sizes, while GC-GFlowNet with HER fails to maintain good performance as the problem complexity increases.
+\textbf{Empirical Validation} Fig.~\ref{fig:set_example} compares RBS and OC-GAFN (with HER~\citep{her}) in the set generation task with increasing set sizes.
+The result demonstrates that our RBS approach can scale up to problems with large set sizes, while the previous SOTA method OC-GAFN fails to maintain good performance as the problem complexity increases.